libp2p/specs/00-framework-01-maturity.md

   * tentative technical directions: how are we planning to materialise the specification in terms of system design.

+Upon submission of an `Initial Working Draft`, a minimum of five (5) libp2p contributors are required to express interest and commitment to shepherd and advise the author(s) throughout the specification process.

+The resulting group will constitute the _Interest Group_, formed by consensus, barring blocking, binding community feedback.
+We encourage the _Interest Group_ to be heterogeneous yet relevant, and hold representation for libp2p implementation teams across various languages.

+The _Interest Group_ will be responsible for expediently awarding the review approvals or feedback necessary to transition the specification across stages.

-The `Initial Working Draft` shall be reviewed by the community in no more than 3 working days.
+The `Initial Working Draft` shall be reviewed by the _Interest Group_ in no more than 3 working days.
 Should there be no defects in form, content or serious technical soundness issues, the `Initial Working Draft` will be accepted and merged.

 Ideas deemed controversial or breaking, and those that garner subjective opposition, will still be accepted in order to give them a venue to grow,